Wednesday, December 22, 2010

 The Beaten Path Is For Beaten People

-I want to be a hippie again, and walk the Pacific Northwest Trail along the McKenzie River in Oregon.
-I want to walk in the meadows, and picnic with my wife Kathy among the blossoming wild flowers.
+I want to be a hippie again, and walk the Rio Grande Trail In Aspen again.
+I want to walk in the Aspen Mountain Meadows, and picnic with my wife Kathy among the blossoming wild flowers.
 I want to write poetry and prose.
 Perhaps some of it might be good.
 I want learn to write sonnets, and to play a guitar.
-Maybe I will finish The Ballad of Tom Dylan.
+Maybe I will refine the words to The Ballad of Tom Dylan.
 It will be the last song in the CD entitled Living the American Dream.
 It is the music score for my screenplay about the history of Arapahoe Basin in Colorado.
 It includes a rousing remake of the song I had too much to dream last night.
 It will be the song that will be playing when the credits are rolling and all the movie goers are beginning to leave the theatre.
 They will be talking about how breathtakingly beautiful the mountain is that sits just below the Continental Divide, and how dastardly the Senator who owned Ralston Purina was that bought the mountain in 1978.
 They will remember what it was like to be a carefree hippie in blue jeans with long hair and a beard and to have people say things like, “Who does he think he is, Christ?”

 My movie will remind everyone what it was like before you realized that nothing ever changed.
 The revolution of the 60’s came and went, and we fought in the streets.
 The Senators and Corporations had an iron tight grip on America, and the progress of it.
 The words of Paul Simon were true, “All the people bowed and prayed to the neon Gods they made … And the sign flashed out it’s warning, left it’s seed while it was storming … And the sign said the words of the prophets are written on the subway walls, and tenement halls.”

-I started the project when I was living above my musician friend Gordon Grey on Van Antwerp Rd. in Niskayuna, New York.
+I started the project when I was living above my musician friend Gordon Grey on Van Antwerp Rd. in Niskayuna, New York and taking writing classes with the Poet Lyn Lifshin.
 Over the years, my interest in song writing, poetry and prose slowly faded.
 The glimmer of light in my soul was almost extinguished.
 Oh!
 I made the occasional rumblings, something about writing the great American Novel.

 I then went to work in a wealthy Colorado ski resort where I was called upon to design expensive systems to melt snow and ice from sidewalks and driveways.
 The fabulously famous and wealthy individuals had endless dollars to spend on the conveniences.
 They didn’t want to get their Apres Ski Fur Boots wet when leaving their ski vacation home (one of their six vacation homes.)
 Their Range Rovers or H2 Hummers just couldn’t get close enough to the marble floors that lined the entry way.